-New Mexico --- You may authorize your own cremation prior to death under statute 24-12A-1.
+New Mexico — You may authorize your own cremation prior to death under statute 24-12A-1.
 In addition, you may appoint a legal agent to carry out your funeral wishes (click here for the form) within your will under statute 45-3-701 B. Click here to download a cremation authorization form that includes tips on using your will to appoint an agent.

-New Jersey -- New Jersey adopted a Designated Agent law in 2004.
+New Jersey — New Jersey adopted a Designated Agent law in 2004.
 Go to the NJ Legislature page and see Title 45:27-22 to see the statute conferring this right.
-Once at the legislature page, look at the left-hand menu and scroll down until you see "Laws and Constitutions."
-Just underneath that, click the link labeled "statutes," then scroll through the numbered titles to find 45:27-22.
-Beware - you must make your wishes known in a will, so make that will available to your family and friends, not locked away in a safe deposit box.
+Once at the legislature page, look at the left-hand menu and scroll down until you see “Laws and Constitutions.”
+Just underneath that, click the link labeled “statutes,” then scroll through the numbered titles to find 45:27-22.
+Beware – you must make your wishes known in a will, so make that will available to your family and friends, not locked away in a safe deposit box.
 Click here for a Designated Agent & Living Will form.

-New York-- Section 4201 of the Public Health Law allows a person to designate an agent to dispose of his remains.
+New York— Section 4201 of the Public Health Law allows a person to designate an agent to dispose of his remains.
 The law includes a statutory form that may be used.
-See the Legislature's web site.
+See the Legislature’s web site.
 We have a designated agent form you may download, click here.

 North Dakota citizens might want to contact their representatives to ask them to bring the state’s body disposition laws into the 21st century and up to par with the majority of other states.

 Oklahoma — There is a combined personal preference and designated agent law.
 Click here to download a form.
 The law can be found in §21-1151: